PoliteGirl/question/React.md

 * react simplify the creating of SPA by using reusable components.

 * It supports server-side rendering.

 * It will make use of the virtual DOM rather than real DOM (Data Object Model) as RealDOM manipulations are expensive.

-* It follows unidirectional data binding or data flow.
+* It follows unidirectional data binding or data flow : In React, data flows in a single direction, from parent to child.
+This means that a parent component can pass data to its child components via props, but the child cannot directly modify the data of the parent.

 * It uses reusable or composable UI components for developing the view.

-* index.html is ebtry point of react app
+* index.html is entry point of react app

 ### Q : Features of react.
 A :